-This page provides community officials with information regarding how the condition of a levee system and the resulting flood risk can change over time and how to effectively communicate this information through various outreach programs.
-Information is provided for outreach activities with the media, local affected industries, residents, and much more.
+This page provides community officials with information regarding how the condition of a levee system and the resulting flood risk can change over time and how to effectively communicate the implications of these changes through various outreach programs and activities.
+Information is provided for outreach activities with the media, local industries, residents, and other key stakeholders.

-Community Officials: Levee Status Changes - Ideas for Effective Outreach
+Community Officials: Levee Impacted Mapping Changes - Ideas for Effective Outreach

 Know Your Risk, Know Your Role, Take Action Today!

-The Community Officials Levee Outreach webpages provide many of the essential materials needed to begin communicating with a variety of different audiences about the condition of a levee system, National Flood Insurance Program (NFIP) flood hazard mapping changes in your area, and your community's flood risk.
-This information will help you keep the overall approach to community outreach is on target.
-Keep these tips in mind while using the materials to make communications around levee and map changes in your area a smooth - and successful - process.
+The Community Officials Levee Outreach webpages provide many of the essential materials for you to begin communicating with a variety of different audiences about the condition of a levee system, National Flood Insurance Program (NFIP) flood hazard mapping changes in your area, and your community's flood risk.
+This information will help you keep the overall approach to community outreach on target and facilitate a successful NFIP mapping project.

-Outreach activities should begin several months prior to the release of preliminary flood maps or large Letter of Map Revisions (LOMRs) that promise to include changes to area flood zones and levee status.
-This time frame allows for ample discovery; message creation, testing and refinement; and partnership development among key stakeholder groups.
-Getting started on outreach efforts as early as possible will allow you to identify and address key issues and obstacles as well as secure the broad-based support needed prior to the rollout of new maps.
+Outreach activities should begin several months prior to the release of preliminary NFIP maps (or issued Letters of Map Revision (LOMRs)) that are likely to include changes to flood hazard information and flood hazards within levee-impacted areas.
+Getting started on outreach efforts as early as possible will allow you to identify and address key issues and obstacles, as well as securing the broad-based support needed before new NFIP maps are rolled out.

-Local and regional media outlets will have an interest in this issue and will want to know how map and levee changes will affect the average citizen.
-They will also be the first to applaud, or critique, the way the process is being handled.
-Providing the press with access and giving them good information in advance of the release of new maps will help ensure that they have a solid understanding of the process.
+Local and regional media outlets will be interested in this issue and will want to know how the NFIP map and levee impacted flood hazards will affect stakeholders.
+Providing the press with access and easily digestible information before the new maps are released will help ensure that they have a solid understanding of the process.
 Holding media pre-briefings and making presentations to newspaper editorial boards prior to the release of new maps will allow reporters and editors to delve into key issues and ask important questions that will help them to cover the map release completely and accurately.
 For more information, visit: https://www.fema.gov/living-levees-levee-resources-media.

-Here are a few tips for engaging the media:
+Here are a few recommendations for engaging the media:

-- Include concrete information and statistics.
-Materials should include local data on recent flooding, numbers of flood insurance claims, map update schedules, recent levee improvements and other “hard” information.
+- Include confirmed information and local data.
+Materials should include local data on recent flooding, numbers of flood insurance claims, NFIP map update schedules, recent levee improvements, and other “hard” information.
 While this local data is important, it is also helpful to provide context about why these numbers are important and how they impact people.

 - Emphasize the benefits of flood insurance and flood hazard mapping.
-Highlight the benefits and availability of flood insurance, including cost saving options, as well as the importance of having an accurate picture of flood risks near levees.
+Highlight the benefits and availability of flood insurance, including cost-saving options, as well as the importance of understanding flood risks near levees.
 Even if a property is not shown in a Special Flood Hazard Area (SFHA), it is important to convey the importance of insurance to reduce financial risk.
-The updated information also helps guide building and development to make structures less flood prone.
+The updated information also helps guide builders and developers to make structures less flood prone.
 To learn more about FEMA disaster assistance, visit: https://www.disasterassistance.gov.

-- Clearly define the timeframes associated with levee status and map changes.
-When the status of a levee system changes, the media needs information that will help them to convey what is happening and when it is happening.
-Presenting media with key dates and time frames in materials will help promote coverage that clearly establishes when residents or communities need to act.
+- Clearly define the timeframes associated with levee system accreditation and NFIP map changes.
+When flood hazard information or the status of a levee system changes, the media needs information that will help them to convey what is happening and when it is happening.
+Presenting the media with materials that include key dates and timeframes will help promote coverage that clearly establishes when residents and communities need to act.
 From start to finish, the mapping process can take years before NFIP maps to become effective, and it is important to set expectations for the community.

 - Use a variety of materials to convey your messages.
-Press releases, fact sheets, answers to frequently asked questions, and brief PowerPoint presentations can all be helpful for securing media coverage.
-Following up a press release with a fact sheet, for example, can help a reporter fully understand the issue and accurately report on it.
-A PowerPoint presentation can help to keep things “on message” at editorial board meetings and town halls.
+Press releases, fact sheets, answers to frequently asked questions, and brief slideshow presentations can all be helpful for securing media coverage.
+Following up on a press release with a fact sheet, for example, can help a reporter fully understand the issue and accurately report on it.
+A slideshow presentation can help to keep things “on message” at editorial board meetings and town halls.
 However, one of the most important tools to use in outreach is factual story telling.
 In the beginning of your outreach, see if you can identify stories of past flooding and the impact it had – putting a face and factual narrative to flooding can help your message be stronger.

 - Use a combination of tactics to generate broader coverage.
 Press conferences, one-on-one briefings, and presentations to newspaper editorial boards are all good methods to engage the media, and are most effective when used together.
 For example, a press conference announcing the release of new maps might be followed by more informal sit-downs with individual reporters to address their specific questions.

-Representatives of the insurance, real estate and lending industries will all be affected by the changes that new maps bring.
+Insurance, real estate, and lending industries will all be affected by the changes that new maps bring.
 They are also keenly aware of the messages and outreach approaches that will resonate with, and make a difference to, their colleagues and clients.
-Keeping them updated about key developments in the map change and levee review process, getting their feedback on outreach materials and using them to disseminate information to their colleagues and clients are all great ways to help ensure the right messages reach the groups who need them most.
-Consider forming, and regularly convening, a stakeholder advisory group that includes representatives of key industries to react to, refine, distribute and deliver key messages and materials.
+Keeping them updated about key developments in the NFIP map change process, getting their feedback on outreach materials, and tapping them to disseminate information to their colleagues and clients are all great ways to ensure the right messages reach the groups who need them most.
+Consider forming, and regularly convening, a stakeholder advisory group that includes representatives of key industries to react to, refine, distribute, and deliver key messages and materials.
 Involving them from the beginning can also help build consensus, especially if a contentious situation arises.

-Residents and business owners need clear messages about flood risks - as well as cost-saving options for protection
+Residents and business owners need clear messages about flood risks - as well as cost-saving options for flood risk reduction

 Influencing behavior requires frequency, not just reach - make sure you communicate often with all audiences

-Whether asking stakeholders to help explain changes and advocate for risk reduction or asking residents to make a new purchase, it is important to provide good information, address misconceptions and answer tough questions upfront, in addition to finding ways to repeat your messages as often as possible.
-Such open, transparent and repeated communication is the only way to build consensus and garner buy-in.
+Providing accurate information is an important key to successful community engagement.
+It is critical to address any misconceptions, and answer tough questions upfront, in addition to finding ways to repeat your messages as often as possible.
+Such open, transparent, and repeated communication is the only way to build consensus and garner buy-in.
 Holding open houses or town hall meetings with the public gives residents and business owners an opportunity to raise issues and concerns in a friendly, educational setting.
 It also gives you an opportunity to proactively provide answers.
-Similarly, convening regular stakeholder advisory group meetings allows you to update and recruit new partners and discuss messages and materials that ensure outreach is robust, organized and effective.
+Similarly, convening regular stakeholder advisory group meetings allows you to update and recruit new partners and discuss messages and materials that ensure the outreach is robust, organized, and effective.

-Local elected officials and county board members will, ultimately, be responsible for adopting ordinances that make new flood maps official and effective throughout the area.
-They are also often the first to hear complaints from confused and concerned residents.
-Their ability to communicate key map change messages and foster a better understanding of the options available to residents and businesses will help diffuse many potential problems.
-So, make sure key officials clearly understand the map change process, insurance implications and overall project benefits.
-If they recognize new maps as a positive step toward increased public safety, it will go a long way toward ensuring that new maps are received positively.
+As local elected officials and community leaders, you will ultimately be responsible for adopting ordinances that make the new NFIP maps official and effective throughout the area.
+Often, you are also the first to hear any potential complaints from concerned residents.
+Your ability to communicate key map change messages and to foster a better understanding of possible options available to residents and businesses will help defuse many potential problems.
+As a result, it is critical that you clearly understand the NFIP change process and flood insurance implications.
+If you recognize new maps as a positive step toward increased flood hazard awareness, it will go a long way toward ensuring that the new maps are received positively.

 - Email the FMIX